EdsonAlcala/AISwap-X/README.md

 The AISwap-X architecture consist of 3 elements:

 - AISwap-X UI.
 A user friendly interface, where Swappers can express their intent using natural language .
-- [AISwap-X protocol](https://github.com/EdsonAlcala/aiswap-x-contracts).
+- [AISwap-X Protocol](https://github.com/EdsonAlcala/aiswap-x-contracts).
 The coordination mechanism that allows Swappers and Bidders to interact in a secure way using the UMA optimistic oracle.
-- [Bidders engine](https://github.com/EdsonAlcala/aiswap-x-market-maker).
+- [AISwap-X Market Makers Engine](https://github.com/EdsonAlcala/aiswap-x-market-maker).
 A custom implementation that allow bidders to submit bids in order to win a swap intent and fullfil user's orders.

 ## How it works